 Ban Vai Viewpoint

 From Du Gia some people go west towards Quan Ba again, passing through Duong Thuong and Lung Tam.
-While these places are indeed quite nice, I decided to go south in order to make it more of a loop.
+While these places are indeed quite nice, I decided to go south to make it more of a loop.
 It’s the Ha Giang Loop after all right?

 There is way less traffic than anywhere else between Du Gia and the QL34 in the south which is all the more reason to pick it.
 First stop: Ban Vai!
 Enjoy the same beautiful views as elsewhere in Ha Giang but without the crowds.